home-assistant/home-assistant.io/source/_components/met.markdown

 ## {% linkable_title Configuration %}

 To add Met.no to your installation, go to Configuration >> Integrations in the UI and enable the Met.no integration.
+By default the values will be taken from the Home Assistant configuration.

 {% configuration %}
 name: